pydata/xarray/doc/user-guide/groupby.rst

     ds.groupby("letters")["b"]

-Just like in pandas, creating a GroupBy object is cheap: it does not actually split the data until you access particular values.
+Just like in pandas, creating a ``GroupBy`` object is cheap: it does not actually split the data until you access particular values.

+To group by multiple variables, see the section on `Grouper Objects`_

 Binning
 ~~~~~~~